dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/installprovisiontool.rst

     * To re-provision target servers ``provision.yml`` can be re-run with a new inventory file that contains a list of admin (PXE) IPs.
 For more information, `click here <../reprovisioningthecluster.rst>`_

     * Post execution of ``provision.yml``, IPs/hostnames cannot be re-assigned by changing the mapping file.
-However, the addition of new nodes is supported as explained below.
+However, the addition of new nodes is supported as explained `here <../addinganewnode.html>`_.

 .. warning::